 The force of this objection is unclear.
-While there is something troubling in an account of what it is to φ that appeals to being or doing φ, it is not so obviously problematic to appeal to mental states that represent something as being or doing φ.
+While there is something wrong with an account of what it is to φ that appeals to being or doing φ, it is not so obviously problematic to appeal to mental states that represent something as being or doing φ.
 Our task is not to introduce the concept of intentional action to someone who lacks that concept, but to spell out the metaphysics of doing A intentionally.
 It is an open question whether ‘metaphysical definition’—saying what it is to φ—can be permissibly circular, so long as the circularity is contained in the scope of an attitude.
 Such circularity is characteristic of ‘response-dependent’ accounts of evaluative and other properties.
 (This response may fail if the attitude in question is knowledge; see Ford 2011, §4.)

 A more direct response to the challenge would deny its premise.
 While it is true that the execution of intention is intentional action, it does not follow that the object of intention is doing A intentionally (cf. Searle 1983, pp. 85–6.)
 If I intend to be smiling and am doing so involuntarily, I am doing what I intend, though not intentionally.
 Likewise, if I intend to skip breakfast and do so because I forget about it, my intention was fulfilled, though not by intentional action.
 (These claims are consistent with the view that, when I act for reasons, those reasons figure in my intention as a Kantian ‘maxim’.
 In that case, my intention is fulfilled, in its entirety, only if I act on them and thereby act intentionally.
 See Wallace 1999, pp. 60–2; Setiya 2007a, pp. 39–49; and, for resistance, Sinhababu 2013, §3.
-On the content of intention, more generally, Harman 1976, pp. 156–8; Velleman 1989, pp. 94–7; Mele 1992, Ch.
+On the content of intention, more generally, see Harman 1976, pp. 156–8; Velleman 1989, pp. 94–7; Mele 1992, Ch.
 11; and Ross, pp. 255–7, Appendix B.)